gaf3/pi-k8s-fitches-node-speech-daemon/README.md

-# pi-k8s-fitches-speech-daemon
+# pi-k8s-fitches-node-speech-daemon
-Reads from Redis queue to speak phases towards a spefic RPi
+Reads from Redis queue to speak phases towards a spefic RPi on a node